British artists' suppliers, 1650-1950 - C

 Cowen & Waring by 1836-1837, George Waring 1837-1839, Waring & Dimes 1840-1842, Dimes & Co 1842-1843, Dimes & Elam 1843-1845, Frederick Dimes 1846-1847.
 At 91 Great Russell St, London 1836-1847.
 Artists’ colourmen.

-Cowen & Waring advertised their ‘newly-invented India Rubber Canvass for Oil Painting, approved and patronised by the most eminent artists of the United Kingdom’, singling out its durability and flexibility, describing it as capable of resisting damp and mildew and claiming that cracking was entirely prevented by the nature of the canvas surface; this product was sold by them and by Ackermann and Reeves (The Times 13 and 20 August 1836).
+Cowen & Waring: The partnership, Cowen & Waring, advertised their ‘newly-invented India Rubber Canvass for Oil Painting, approved and patronised by the most eminent artists of the United Kingdom’, singling out its durability and flexibility, describing it as capable of resisting damp and mildew and claiming that cracking was entirely prevented by the nature of the canvas surface; this product was sold by them and by Ackermann and Reeves (The Times 13 and 20 August 1836).
 Its history has recently been explored by Pascal Labreuche (see Sources below).
 An example of such a canvas with Cowen & Waring’s stamp is John Linnell’s J.M.W.
 Turner, 1838, marked: [royal coat of arms]/ COWEN & WARINGS/ Newly Invented/ CAOUTCHOUC/ INDIA RUBBER CANVAS/ 91 Gt Russell St/ BLOOMSBURY (National Portrait Gallery).
+By 1837 this canvas was available in America, where however it did not meet the immediate approval of the artist, John Neagle, because of cracking: ‘I have recently tried 5 pieces of India Rubber canvas prepared in London by Corven & Waring and find that although it is as pliant as a glove & may resist the injurious effects of contraction & expansion on the back which takes place with the ordinarily prepared stuffs, yet I find that it will not answer.’
+The canvas had cracked in the sun, although some less thickly coated samples seem to have been excellent (Mayer 2011 pp.110-1).
 The production and use of these canvases appears to have been restricted to the 1830s and 1840s (Carlyle 2001 pp.170-1).
 Cowen & Waring also marketed prepared mahogany panels, used by J.S.
 Cotman (Proudlove 1988 p.153).

 The partnership between Lawrence Philip Cowen (c.1806-1890) and George Waring (b. c.1807/11) was dissolved in June 1837 (London Gazette 6 June 1837).
 It has not been found in trade directories.
 The business has sometimes been described as Gower & Waring, trading from 1832 to 1837 (Carlyle 2001 p.181 n.12), but no such partnership has been traced.
 George Waring had an account with Roberson from Great Russell St, as G. Waring, April 1838-February 1839 (Woodcock 1997) and he was recorded at this address, age 30, in the 1841 census (ages were rounded down to the nearest five in this census).

 In censuses, Lawrence Cowen was recorded in 1841 in Lambeth as a wholesale colourman, age 55 in error, in 1861 in Amwell as a chemical colour manufactory, age 55, and in 1871 in Hackney as a colour manufacturer, age 65.
 He appears to have been the individual listed as L. Cowen, artists' colourman, at 3 Tavistock Row 1833, 43 Maiden Lane, Covent Garden 1834-5, 26 Bow St 1836, 17 Newman St 1837, and variously as Lawrence Cowen, L.P.
-Cowen and Philip L. Cowen at 7 Southampton St, Strand 1838-40 and Red Lion Court, White Hart St, Drury Lane 1843.
+Cowen and Philip L. Cowen at 7 Southampton St, Strand 1838-40 (taking out insurance with Sun Fire in 1839) and Red Lion Court, White Hart St, Drury Lane 1843.
 ‘L. Cowen’ had an account with Roberson from Southampton St, July 1837-July 1839 (Woodcock 1997; the account closure date is listed as 1829, presumably in error for 1839), while ‘L.P.
 Cowen’ had an account from 8 Bretts Buildings, Camberwell 1840-1.
 Lawrence Philip Cowen was imprisoned for debt in 1855, when described as foreman to an artists’ colourman (London Gazette 15 May 1855).
+He sold various prints and drawings to the British Museum in 1884, including Leonhard Heberlein’s drawing, The Rape of Europa, 1626 (British Museum, Dept of Prints and Drawings, Bill Book, vol.2, item 119).
 He died in Sydenham in 1890, leaving an estate of £200.

-A further partnership, that of Dimes & Elam, had an account with Roberson, March 1843 (Woodcock 1997).
+Dimes & Elam: A further partnership, that of Dimes & Elam, had an account with Roberson, March 1843 (Woodcock 1997).
 It advertised in September 1843, featuring canvas prepared with India rubber grounds, moist watercolours, Turnbull's drawing boards, Rand's patent collapsible tube filled with oil colours (The Art-Union September 1843 p.252).
 Subsequent advertisements featured fresco colours (January 1844 p.25), Pyne’s MacGuelp, ‘so strongly recommended by Mr. Pyne in the Art-Union for July’ (August 1844 p.202) and reduced price oil colours and canvases (June 1845 p.200), the price reductions perhaps a prelude to the dissolution of the partnership between Frederick Dimes and George Elam, which was reported later that year (London Gazette 7 October 1845).
 Frederick Dimes (1813-79) continued to trade for a year or two.
 He was listed at 91 Great Russell St in the 1841 census as age 27, meaning that we can identify him with some confidence with the individual of this name recorded in the 1861 census, by then described as Artist Teacher of Drawing, age 47.
+Further details of Frederick Dimes can be found on a family history website at www.dimesr.us/family/Thomas/thomaspedigree/130.htm.

 Three artists used 91 Great Russell St as an accommodation address or had lodgings on the premises: C.M.
 Aldis in 1841, Ambrosini Jerome in 1843 and 1845 and W. Ridleley (or Riley) in 1844, according to the list of exhibitors’ addresses in the Royal Academy annual exhibition catalogues.